+448702191000 info@jumptrademarks.com

 The territorial nature of trademark rights also affects how businesses plan their international expansion.
 Smart companies often file for protection in potential future markets even before they start operating there, securing their brand identity across key territories.

-When can you legally use a name trademarked elsewhere? #
+When can you legally use a company name trademarked elsewhere? #

-You can legally use a name trademarked elsewhere when you’re operating in a different country where that mark isn’t protected, selling different products or services, or when the foreign trademark holder has no presence or plans to enter your market.
-Geographic separation combined with different business sectors often provides the clearest path to using a name that’s trademarked abroad.
+You can legally use a company name trademarked elsewhere when you’re operating in a different country where that mark isn’t protected, selling different products or services, or when the foreign trademark holder has no presence or plans to enter your market.
+Geographic separation combined with different business sectors often provides the clearest path for entrepreneurs who want to adopt brand names that exist internationally but lack protection in their target territory.

 Different product categories play a crucial role here.
 Trademark protection typically covers specific classes of goods and services.
 A company might own “Delta” for airlines in numerous countries, but that doesn’t prevent someone from using “Delta” for plumbing services in a country where the airline hasn’t registered that class.